thumbnail image

 Illinois Army National Guard

-After being named the Best Soldier at Basic Combat Training, Pete was assigned as a paratrooper at Fort Bragg, North Carolina.
+After being named the Best Soldier at Basic Combat Training, Pete was assigned as a paratrooper at Fort Liberty, North Carolina.
 While working in the Army's Chaplain Corps, he was awarded the Military Outstanding Volunteer Service Medal.
 After transitioning to the Army Reserve, Pete served as a Non-Commissioned Officer in the 308th Civil Affairs Brigade.
-Today, Pete is a Platoon Leader in the 178th Infantry Regiment.
+Today, Pete is a Captain and Battalion Staff Officer in the 178th Infantry Regiment.

 AmeriCorps